Laplacians in Various Dimensions and the Swampland: Summary and Discussion

-\textbf{Acknowledgments.} We thank I. Basile, J. Calderón-Infante, D. van de Heisteeg, F. Marchesano, L. Melotti, M. Montero, A. Uranga, C. Vafa, and I. Valenzuela for useful discussions.
-We also thank A. Herráez for collaboration during the initial stages.
-A.C. acknowledges the Aspen Center for Physics for hospitality and for providing a stimulating environment during the completion of this work.
+\textbf{Acknowledgments.} We are indebted to I. Basile, J. Calderón-Infante, D. van de Heisteeg, F. Marchesano, L. Melotti, M. Montero, A. Uranga, C. Vafa, and I. Valenzuela for discussions, and to A. Herráez for collaboration during the initial stages.
+A.C. thanks the Aspen Center for Physics, funded by the NSF grant PHY-2210452, for hospitality.
 C.A. and L.I. are supported through the grants CEX2020-001007-S and PID2021-123017NB-I00, funded by MCIN/AEI/ 13039/501100011033 and by ERDF `A way of making Europe'.
-The work of A.C. is supported by a Kadanoff as well as an Associate KICP fellowships.
-A.C. is also grateful to T. Lobo for her continuous support.
+The work of A.C. is supported by a Kadanoff, an Associate KICP fellowships, and through the NSF grants PHY-2014195 and PHY-2412985.
+A.C. is grateful to T. Lobo for her continuous encouragement and support.